SAVE $100 Expand

 Living needs and family lifestyles

 Do you have or want to start a family?
-How many children?
+How many children do you have or expect to have?
 Is there adequate room in your plan for expansion as your family grows?

 How do you plan to entertain?
 Do you want a formal dining room and traditional living room for formal entertaining, an open-concept layout for large casual gatherings, or do you prefer smaller, relaxed family get-togethers?

-Study your home plan and lot space to see if it is possible to expand living space in the future.
+Study your home plan and consider your building lot to see if it's possible to expand living space in the future.

-Think about the time you currently spend in certain rooms in your home, and why.
-For example, some families like to make the kitchen the center of daily family gatherings and would require an eat-in kitchen with lots of space, while others prefer a den or family room with room for large sofas and a fireplace.
+Think about the time you spend in certain rooms in your current home, and if you'd prefer them larger or smaller.
+For example, some families like to make the kitchen the center of family gatherings and require an eat-in kitchen with a large island and lots of space, while others prefer a den or family room to entertain with room for large sofas and a fireplace.

 How much privacy do you need and where do you need it?

-Most new homeowners prefer home plans with more privacy in the master bedroom and personal living spaces, but others might need privacy in a home office space.
-Check your home plan for placement of windows to see if they will provide adequate privacy from your neighbor's windows and yards.
+Most new homeowners prefer home plans with more privacy in the primary bedroom with a split bedroom layout, but others might want privacy in a home office space.

-Consider how you plan to use and enjoy your outdoor yard space to see whether features like decks, patios, porches, or pools will meet your needs for privacy.
+Consider how you plan to use and enjoy your outdoor yard space to see whether features like decks, patios, porches, or pools will meet your needs for outdoor enjoyment.
 Landscaping, lot type, and location are important when it comes to how much privacy your outdoor spaces will have.

 Home work space considerations

-Where would you prefer the laundry room to be and how large do you need it?
-Do you have any hobbies or special interests that might require additional space or rooms?
+Where do you prefer the laundry room to be located?
+Do you have hobbies or special interests that might require additional space or rooms?

 Will you need a large workroom for messy or noisy projects?
 Do you enjoy gardening?
-You may want to include a mudroom or utility room with a half-bath for quick and easy cleanup.
-Whatever your hobbies, consider building your home with them in mind so you have more time to enjoy them.
+You may want to include a mudroom or utility room with a half-bath and utility sink for quick and easy cleanups.

 Furnishings and aesthetics

 Will the floor plan of your new home plan accommodate your existing furniture, or anything you plan to buy new?
 When planning room sizes, carefully consider the seating areas and how furniture placement will affect the overall feel of the room.
 Do you want two separate seating areas or one larger conversation area?
-How will the room flow into other rooms?
+How do you want your main living areas to connect?

-Measure your current furniture to determine if there will be adequate walking space and clearance for doors to swing (at least 36 inches around each piece).
+Measure your current furniture to determine if there will be adequate walking space and clearance for doors (at least 36 inches).
 Will the height of your furniture block windows?
-Does it provide enough wall space, nooks, and areas for art and personal effects?
-Review the natural “traffic flow” of the home plan, the interior views from each room, and how natural lighting can be shared and utilized within the home to find the right balance.
+Does the home plan provide enough wall space, nooks, and areas for art and personal items?
+Review the natural “traffic flow” of the home plan, the interior views from each room, and how natural lighting can be utilized.

 Home designs and outdoor living

-The geographical and natural landscaping features of your lot can affect the home plan you need.
-Therefore, while choosing a house plan, consider whether your lot space will provide a lawn area for outdoor games and sports, or if you need to take care to reserve enough lot space to include pools, interesting landscaping, or gardens.
+The geographical and natural landscaping features of your lot should be considered to find the right house plan.
+Before deciding on your plan, consider whether your building lot will provide a lawn area for your desired outdoor entertainment like pools, special landscaping, or gardens.

-If you've already purchased your building lot, you will need to consider these factors and tailor the house design that you choose to meet those needs and requirements.
+If you've already purchased your building lot, you'll need to consider these factors and tailor the house design that you choose to meet those needs and requirements.

 Continue to page 2...